 Vasquez-Nuttall, E., Li, C., Sanchez, W., Nuttall, R. L., & Mathison, L. J. (2002).
 Assessing the culturally and linguistically different child with emotional and behavioral problems.
 In Breen, M. J., & Fiedler, C. R. (Eds.)
 Behavioral Approaches to the Assessment of Youth with Emotional-Behavioral Disorders: A Handbook for School Based Practitioners.
 (2nd ed.).
-Austin, Texas: Proed.
-(Second author with colleagues and graduate student).
+Austin, Texas: Proed. (work with graduate student).

-2001/7/7 Boston Globe reported their interview of me regarding my findings on writing Chinese and SAT mathematics score, entitled “Putting Chinese to the test: Learning language may boost SATs”, on the front page of City & Region section, pp.B1 and B4.
+2001/7/7 Boston Globe reported their interview of Dr. Li regarding my findings on writing Chinese and SAT mathematics score, entitled “Putting Chinese to the test: Learning language may boost SATs”, on the front page of City & Region section, pp.B1 and B4.

-2001/9/ Chronicle of Higher Education reported my research, entitled “Want to give your children an extra edge on the SAT?
+2001/9/ Chronicle of Higher Education reported her research, entitled “Want to give your children an extra edge on the SAT?
 Teach them to write Chinese” on Research: WHO KNEW, p.
 A30.

-1999/1/28 Channel 5 (WCVD, in Boston, MA) aired their interview of me regarding my research on writing Chinese and spatial ability, on 5 O’clock News.
+1999/1/28 Channel 5 (WCVD, in Boston, MA) aired their interview of Dr. Li regarding her research on writing Chinese and spatial ability, on 5 O’clock News.

-1999/1/15 World Journal interviewed me and reported “Northeastern University Assistant Professor Chieh Li found from her research that writing Chinese may facilitate spatial ability and math”, on B1.
+1999/1/15 World Journal reported “Northeastern University Assistant Professor Chieh Li found from her research that writing Chinese may facilitate spatial ability and math”, on B1.